-who serves at his family firm as defined in the Appendix (there are 229 such executives, with 110 of those also being top-ten shareholders).
-(We explore alternative definitions of Capitalist in Section V.b, later.)
+We therefore divide our executives into Capitalists and Company Men.
+The former both own and manage firms.
+They thus earn substantial capital income only weakly related to their compensation as executives.
+The latter earn less capital income and, as a result, have total income more closely correlated to their labor income.
+We define a Capitalist as one of the 402 corporate presidents who either is one of the top ten shareholders of the firm (of which there are 273), or who serves at his family firm as defined in the Appendix (there are 229 such executives, with 110 of those also being top-ten shareholders).
+(We explore alternative definitions of Capitalist in Section V.b, below.)
 The minimum value of the shareholding of executives in the top ten is 813,440 thousand yen, equal to about 7.98 million dollars at the exchange rate of 102 yen/dollar.
-We lack information on shareholdings below the top 10.
+We lack information on shareholdings below the top ten.

 Capitalists thus defined do indeed report higher incomes than Company Men.
-As illustrated in Table IV, the median Capitalist paid 57 million yen in taxes.
-Only 37% paid less than 10 million, while over 12% paid more than 70 million.
-By contrast, the median Company Man paid less than 10 million yen, and less than 1% (six executives) paid more than 70 million.
+As illustrated in Table 4, the median Capitalist paid 57 million yen in taxes.
+Only 37 percent paid less than 10 million, while over 12 percent paid more than 70 million.
+By contrast, the median Company Man paid less than 10 million yen, and less than 1 percent (6 executives) paid more than 70 million.

-According to the aggregate data in Table III, the median president of the 100 largest firms paid taxes of 15.3 million yen- suggesting a median income of about 534 thousand dollars.
-Table IV gives us the comparable figure for those presidents least likely to have outside income.
+According to the aggregate data in Table 3, the median president of the 100 largest firms paid taxes of 15.3 million yen- suggesting a median income of about 534 thousand dollars.
+Table 4 gives us the comparable figure for those presidents least likely to have outside income.
 The median Company Man president at the top 100 firms paid taxes of 14 million.
-Apparently, outside investment income may have caused the Table III estimates to exceed actual executive compensation by as much as 7%.
-Among the largest 500 firms, the median president paid taxes of 11 million (Table III).
-The estimate using Company Men (Table IV) indicates that the median president may have paid taxes on compensation income of about 10 million.
+Apparently, outside investment income may have caused the Table 3 estimates to exceed actual executive compensation by as much as 7 percent.
+Among the largest 500 firms, the median president paid taxes of 11 million (Table 3).
+The estimate using Company Men (Table 4) indicates that the median president may have paid taxes on compensation income of about 10 million.

-Adjusting for both capital income and size of company, we estimate that American executives earn not 8.7 times as much as Japanese (the multiple ignoring company size) or 3.75 (the multiple adjusting for size but not capital income), but 5.2 times as much-a typical CEOs compensation would be 5.2 times as high if his company were American rather than Japanese.
+Adjusting for both capital income and size of company, we estimate that American executives earn not 8.7 times as much as Japanese (the multiple ignoring company size) or 3.75 (the multiple adjusting for size but not capital income), but 5.2 times as much- a typical CEO's compensation would be 5.2 times as high if his company were American rather than Japanese.
 Thus, we conclude:

-FINDING 1: Japanese executives earn 19.2% as much as American executives, adjusting for firm size.
+Finding 1: Japanese executives earn 19.2% as much as American executives, adjusting for firm size.

 Studies often compare the ratio of executive salaries to those of ordinary workers.
 Kaplan (1994, p.
-536) reports a ratio of 13.5 for the pay of U.S. executives in 1983; Kato and Long (2006, p.
-959) report ratios of 7 for China around 1998-2002, 4.2 for Japan in 1995-1996, and 5.6 for Korea in 199-2001.
-We estimate a ratio of 6.6 for Japan in 2004 for the income of the average Company Man to the average worker.
+536) reports a ratio of 13.5 for the pay of US executives in 1983; Kato & Long (2006, p.
+959) report ratios of 7 for China around 1998-2002, 4.2 for Japan in 1995-96, and 5.6 for Korea in 199-2001.

+We estimate a ratio of 6.6 for Japan in 2004 for the income of the average Company Man to the average worker.7